praecipula/stereo_correlation/README.md

 This simplifies my implementation immensely from when I first developed this algorithm (specified below), allowing its adaptation to a well-supported, open-sourced, and usefully-licensed library which has many tools - amongst which is a fast Poisson surface reconstruction of level sets tool and filters to pre-massage the data (for example, to reduce noise or to project to a different coordinate space) before mesh generation.

 Therefore, the algorithm, at its highest level, becomes "just use OpenVDB".
-It's not _quite_ that simple (building OpenVDB was a pain, involving hand-editing the Makefile), but the basic algorithm as described below collapses to just the extension sections operating on either the point cloud or the mesh, with data representation and surface reconstruction handled already.
+It's not _quite_ that simple (building OpenVDB was a pain, involving hand-editing the Makefile, and processing the image through OpenCV is not exactly trivial), but the basic algorithm as described below is more interesting for the extension sections operating on either the point cloud or the mesh rather than mesh generation, with data representation and surface reconstruction handled already.

 ## Legacy implementation

 What follows below is a writeup of my previous (circa 2013 or so) design to handle this case.
-It shares a number of similarities with the OpenVDB implementation above, but is how I would have handled things "by scratch" and is for informational use only.
+It shares a number of similarities with the OpenVDB implementation above, but is how I would have handled things "by scratch" and is for informational use only (and for design guidance should OpenVDB not pan out).

 ---